rizqijune/prizayu/README.md

           url: https://gitlab.com/marcelkr

 To use the social links with icons install [ grav-plugin-embed-fontawesome](https://github.com/N-Parsons/grav-plugin-embed-fontawesome) and follow the steps to set up the SVG files needed.

+> Will be removed completely in the future.

 ## Matomo
 Matomo is also configured via `site.yaml`.
 This is how a sample configuration: